 How long will it take for the agency to receive the results of my CBC?

-The CBC record will appear in our system for review within seventy two (72) to ninety six (96) hours after your fingerprinting.
-Out-of-state applicants can expect a seven (7) to ten (10) day delay in processing the CBC record.
-The board does not issue the license upon receipt of the CBC record as it must consider the remainder of your application requirements and the record itself must be reviewed and processed by staff in the order it is received in the office.
+The CBC record is typically processed by the federal government within seventy two (72) to ninety six (96) hours after your fingerprinting.
+Out-of-state applicants take longer at about seven (7) to ten (10) days.
+That being said, the FBI is currently backed up from an influx of applications, and applicants should expect CBC records to be processed and submitted to IPLA a few weeks after submission.
+IPLA has no way of speeding this process up as it is contingent on the federal government.
+Also of note, the board does not issue the license upon receipt of the CBC record.
+The board considers the remainder of your application requirements, and the record itself must be reviewed and processed by staff in the order it is received in the office.
 For higher volume boards like nursing (1,000 new applications each month), there may be additional delays.

 Will juvenile records appear on my record?